Welcome to Reception!

 If you would like some information on how to help your child at home please see the links below.

 Learning through play underpins our approach to teaching and learning in the Foundation Stage.
 We embrace the fact that young children learn best from activities and experiences that interest and inspire them to learn.
 In doing so we can provide children with stimulating, active play experiences in which they can explore and develop their learning and to help them make sense of the world.
 Children have opportunities through their play to think creatively and critically alongside other children as well as on their own.
 They are able to practise skills, build upon and revisit prior learning and experiences at their own level and pace.
 Play gives our children the opportunity to pursue their own interests, inspire those around them and consolidate their understanding and skills.
 The children learn to adapt, negotiate, communicate, discuss, investigate and ask questions.
 Our adults take an active role in child initiated play through observing, modelling, facilitating, teaching and extending play, skills and language.

 We promote the use of both the inside and outside as potential learning environments and encourage free flow between these areas daily.
 Children are taught (particularly outside) to explore and take risks and how to manage these safely.
 At Barming Primary School we are extremely fortunate to have our own Forest School styled learning site.
 This is a unique method of Outdoor Education that allows children to develop confidence, independence, self-esteem and awareness and knowledge of the natural environment.
 It is a child centred and child led programme that provides the opportunity for the children to use their personal learning style to complete their chosen tasks.
 Children in the Early Years will have the opportunity to take part in outdoor learning every Wednesday, learning new skills such as whittling and weaving.
 Children will also be able to develop their creativity and problem-solving skills.

-Phonics is taught following the Letters and Sounds order of progression:-
+Phonics is taught following the Read Write Inc programme!